 The major problem that closed loops have is water loss.
 There are many reasons why this may occur.
 One of the reasons is the packing seals either not being installed correctly or while they are being changed.
 This could also be caused by a full expansion tank or filters being backwashed with system water.
 Lastly, there may be leaks, these leaks could be undetectable.

 When this water loss occurs make-up water enters the system and distorts the chemical balance.
 It adds oxygen and dilutes the chemicals water treatment necessary such as corrosion inhibitor.

 To consult a water treatment expert to flush, clean, or perform other closed loop work, contact us here.

 Steps to Clean & Flush a Closed Loop System

-Removing the iron deposits involves a non-acid chemical cleaning, a thorough flushing of the system to remove the iron, and a biocide to decontaminate the system.
-Here are the steps:
+Removing the iron deposits involves a non-acid chemical cleaning with chiller flushing chemicals, a thorough flushing of the system to remove the iron, and a biocide to decontaminate the system.

 - Once the water is clear, add the proper dilutions of the cleaning products to the system.

 - Circulate this cleaning solution for at least 48 hours.
 Circulate for 96 hours in heavily fouled systems.

 - Repeat step one.
 Continue this flushing until the conductivity of the water in the loop equals that of the make-up water.

 - Retreat with the appropriate closed loop corrosion inhibitor and bacteriostat.